luke-dinh/Graph-in-Deep-Learning/README.md

 # Graph-in-Deep-Learning
- Some of my knowledge about Graph Data and Graph Neural Network And also, my answers for CS224W - Machine Learning with Graphs course, Stanford University
+ Some of my knowledge about Graphs and Graph Neural Network (with some of my projects which will be updated later).
+ And also, my answers for CS224W - Machine Learning with Graphs course, Stanford University

  Link: <a href=http://web.stanford.edu/class/cs224w>